dyzdyz010/sublimemarkpress/README.md

 	<!--
 	#post_id:<id of existing post - optional>
 	#tags:<comma delimited list of post tags - optional>
-	#status:<draft or publish - optional>
+	#status:<draft or publish - optional, draft by default>
+	#categories:<comma delimited list of post categories - optional>
+	#title:<title of the post - optional>
+	#markdown:<"true" or "false" - if the post use markdown layout - optional, false by default>
 	-->

-## title
-blog title is the first line following that section; if it starts with "#" then it's assumed to be a markdown post

 ## markdown

+### Two options:

-If the file "markdown2.py" from the awesome repo https://github.com/trentm/python-markdown2/tree/master/lib exists, markdown is enabled
+1. If the file "markdown2.py" from the awesome repo https://github.com/trentm/python-markdown2/tree/master/lib exists, markdown is enabled

+2. If the package [Python Markdown](https://pypi.python.org/pypi/Markdown) installed in the plugin's path, markdown is enabled.
+Attention:build the plugin manually every time you restart the ST.

 ## usage
 Currently, you need to copy this file into the sublimetext packages/user directory.
-Then on the file you wish to post press ctrl+' and type "view.run_command('publish')"
+Then on the file you wish to post press ctrl+' and type `view.run_command('publish')`

 ## key mapping
 Doesn't pass the "view", so not sure how to do this correctly yet.